-UW System allows three types of furloughs: position-specific furloughs, intermittent furloughs and voluntary furloughs.
-Position-Specific Furloughs Position-specific furloughs (PSFs) apply to employees unable to work right now or in current non-critical positions, but who are expected to return to work… Read More
+UW System allows two types of furloughs: position-specific furloughs and intermittent furloughs.
+Position-Specific Furloughs Position-specific furloughs (PSFs) apply to employees unable to work right now or in current non-critical positions, but who are expected to return to work when operations… Read More

 A position-specific furlough (PSF) is a continuous unpaid leave of absence designated for specific positions.
 Position-specific furloughs (PSFs) apply to employees unable to work right now or in current non-critical positions, but who are expected to return to work when… Read More